dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ### Know your materials

 The wireframe option is one of many options of various materials that support a wireframe mode.
 If you have not gone over the [various options with materials](/2018/04/30/threejs-materials/) then that is something that you should take a moment to look over when you get a moment.
-For most of my examples that I make for my various posts on threejs I often like to go with the [standard material](/2021/04/27/threejs-standard-material/) with is a good all around material for most cases, still looking into the other options is very much called for.
+For most of my examples that I make for my various posts on threejs I often like to go with the [standard material](/2021/04/27/threejs-standard-material/) as it is a good all around material for most use cases.
+Still looking into the other options is very much called for depending on a rage of factors such as making the choice of using a light source or not.
 ### Version Numbers matter with three.js

 When I first wrote this post I was using r111 of three.js, and the last time I cam around to do a little editing of this content I was testing things out on r127.
 Code breaking changes are introduced to three.js all the time, so I need to repeat this in every three.js post regardless of what the post might be on.
 When it comes to just using the wire frame mode boolean of a material I can not say that has changed much, but other aspects of these examples might break in future versions of three.js.